-During a presentation, the presenting company will tell you all about its own business related activities.
-For example what a day looks like for a company employee, which problems are solved on a daily basis and what the core activity of the company actually is.
+During a presentation, the presenting company will tell you all about its business-related activities.
+Examples include what a day looks like for a company employee, which problems are solved on a daily basis, and what the core activity of the company actually is.

 A student can ask questions at any time during the company presentation and will get a better idea of what kind of company it is.
-The groups vary from twenty to about fifty students.
+The groups vary from fifteen to about forty students.

 The company will give a short presentation about itself (see ‘presentation’).
-Futhermore, the company will ask the attending students to think about a certain assignment, for example about a problem that needs to be solved or an innovative idea to improve things within the company.
-Lastly, students will have to present their ideas (in groups) to the company recruiters at the end of the workshop.
+Furthermore, the company will ask the attending students to think about a certain assignment, for example about a problem that needs to be solved or an innovative idea to improve things within the company.
+At the end of the workshop, students will have to present their ideas (in groups) to the company recruiters.

-The student participates interactively, as well with the company recruiters as with their fellow students.
+The student participates interactively, with the company recruiters as well as with their fellow students.
 Students can come up with new ideas and discuss them during the workshop.
-Of course a workshop is a serious matter, but it’s also supposed to be interesting and fun!
-The groups vary from twenty to about fifty students.
+A workshop is a serious matter, but it is also supposed to be interesting and fun!
+The groups vary from fifteen to about forty students.

-During the wine tasting, the company recruiters can get to know a small group of students better, while enjoying bites combined with different wines.
-Recruiters will tell something about themselves, about the company they work at and about their daily working activities.
+During the Wine & Dine, the company recruiters can get to know a small group of students better, while enjoying bites combined with different wines.
+Recruiters will tell something about themselves, about the company they work at, and about their daily working activities.
 Recruiters will also ask students about their interests and study trajectory.

-The student can tell about theirself and ask questions.
+The student can tell about themselves and ask questions.
 They will actively participate in conversations with the company recruiters.
 The groups consist of six participants (company recruiters excluded).
-In order to be eligible for the wine tasting, the company will perform a CV selection.
+In order to be eligible for the Wine & Dine, the company will perform a CV selection.
 The deadline for cv-related activities is thursday November 10 on 18:00.

-During the individual conversation a company recruiter asks specific questions to a student about his or her interest en study career.
+During the individual conversation, a company recruiter asks specific questions to a student about his or her interest and study career.
 In this way, the company can find out whether the student might be a future asset to the company.

 The student needs to be prepared for an individual conversation with the company.
-You should subscribe for the individual conversations if you are really interested in working or being an intern or trainee at that exact company.
+You should subscribe to the individual conversations if you are really interested in working or being an intern or trainee at that exact company.
 A student can ask the company recruiter what that company has to offer.
-Individual conversations take place with one student at the time and the company will perform a CV selection for this activity.
+Individual conversations are 15 minutes.
+The company will perform a CV selection for this activity.
 The deadline for cv-related activities is thursday November 10 on 18:00.

 During the business market, companies can get in contact with students in an informal way.
 The company can discuss aspects which have been talked about in a more detailed fashion.
-Moreover, the company gets to know students better, in order to have a more complete picture about the student.
+Moreover, the company can get to know students better.

-The student can talk to a company to get a better idea about the business activities, or to ask questions when something is not entirely clear.
+The student can talk to a company to get a better idea of the business activities, or to ask questions when something is not entirely clear.
 This allows the student to get a better assessment of the company.
 In this way, you can meet companies in a more informal way!